AdobeDocs/experience-manager-65.pt-BR/help/mobile/on-demand-content-properties-exporting.md

 ---
 title: Uso das propriedades de conteúdo para exportar conteúdo
 seo-title: Using Content Properties to Export Content
-description: A página a seguir mostra as Propriedades e os nós do aplicativo.
+description: A página a seguir mostra as Propriedades e os Nós do aplicativo.
 seo-description: The following page shows App Properties and Nodes.
 uuid: 73f1832f-e457-47d0-a0e1-80af90897d31
 contentOwner: User